Constraints on Fermionic Dark Matter Absorption from Radiochemical Solar-Neutrino Measurements: Introduction

 The particle nature of dark matter (DM) remains unknown despite compelling gravitational evidence across astrophysical and cosmological scales.
 A broad experimental program has therefore been developed to search for non-gravitational interactions of DM with Standard Model (SM) particles.
 Conventional direct-detection experiments predominantly target elastic scattering off electrons or nuclei, but their sensitivity can be strongly degraded for sub-GeV DM by recoil kinematics and detector thresholds.
 These considerations motivate qualitatively different detection modes in which the incoming DM particle is \emph{absorbed} rather than scattered, so that its rest-mass energy participates directly in the final-state kinematics.

 In this context, absorption of light fermionic DM provides a well-motivated and experimentally distinctive target.
 An effective-operator description of fermionic absorption on nuclear targets has been developed in Refs.~\citep{Dror:2020FDM_PRL,Dror:2020FDM_JHEP}, which classifies interactions into neutral-current- and charged-current-like structures and delineates the associated experimental signatures.
 Because the absorption rate is proportional to the DM number density, absorption searches are naturally sensitive to light DM masses.
-In the charged-current-like case, precision measurements of solar-neutrino capture rates provide a powerful handle, whereas neutral-current-like signatures are typically constrained via energy-deposition observables in direct-detection experiments~(see, e.g., Refs.~\citep{Gu:2022PandaX4T,Arnquist:2024MajoranaDM,Dai:2022CDEX10,Adams:2025PICO60}).
+In the charged-current-like case, precision measurements of solar-neutrino capture rates provide a powerful handle.
+More broadly, absorption leads to a characteristic energy deposition, so complementary constraints can be obtained from direct-detection searches for absorption signals on nuclear and electron targets~\citep{Gu:2022PandaX4T,Arnquist:2024MajoranaDM,Dai:2022CDEX10,Adams:2025PICO60,PandaX:2022ood,Ge:2022ius}.

 In this work we derive constraints on fermionic DM absorption by using radiochemical solar-neutrino measurements as rate meters for additional charged-current-like contributions to the daughter-nucleus production rate.
 Radiochemical experiments such as the chlorine and gallium detectors measure time-integrated production rates of daughter nuclei.
 Any absorption-induced capture channel would contribute a strictly non-negative rate on top of the solar-neutrino capture-rate prediction, enabling existing radiochemical datasets to be reinterpreted as limits on DM absorption with minimal reliance on detector-specific spectral modeling or event-by-event reconstruction.